mfcodeworks/Server-Monitoring-Script/README.md

 Create a cron job to run the script on every boot.

-To test the script output run with `python monitor.py` or to run in background use `pythonw monitor.py`.
+To test the script output run with `python3 monitor.py` or to run in background use `pythonw monitor.py` for PC and `python3 monitor.py &` for Linux.

 ### Creating Cron Job

 Edit cron with `crontab -e`.

-Add the script at the bottom of the cron list as `@reboot /path/to/script/monitor.py`.
+Add the script at the bottom of the cron list as `@reboot python3 /path/to/script/monitor.py &`.

 ## Author